Role: UX Designer

 HIGH-FIDELITY PROTOTYPE - AXURE

-This software allows me to explore animation design and the flow and transitions between different screens and menus.
+This software allowed me to explore animation design and the flow and transitions between different screens and menus.
+It was also a good opportunity to discover the importance of movement in design, and the animation of assets between screens.